Q: How can manual therapies be used to help eliminate pain?

 To achieve a noticeable reduction of increased excitability in the neuronal pool, the pain-generating stimulus must be interrupted until the memory burned into the nerve cells has been completely forgotten.
 For many chronic-pain cases, a serial-type deep-tissue therapy works best when clients are seen twice weekly until hyperexcited receptors feeding the CNS are quieted.
 This will eventually inhibit the chemical activation of pain at the site of its peripheral stimulation.

 Of course, successful management of chronic pain depends on much more than intellectual knowledge.
 It must be teamed with keen observation skills, patience, compassion and a constant reminder that the healer is, ultimately, within each client.
-Therapists serve only as helpful facilitators in the ongoing journey toward optimum health and they should gratefully utilize the body’s innate self-regulatory system to help guide the therapeutic processs.
+Therapists serve only as helpful facilitators in the ongoing journey toward optimum health and they should gratefully utilize the body’s innate self-regulatory system to help guide the therapeutic process.

 Despite the variety of pain-management approaches available in today’s ever-expanding bodywork field, the therapeutic goal should remain the same: restoration of maximal pain-free movement within postural balance.